 If the total rate of HIT signals is higher than the transfer rate of the data from the TDCs to the Output Buffer (or from the Output Buffer to the VME) an overflow condition will be met:

 OVERFLOW:

-- Error word written into the FIFO - Status register FULL bit set
+Error word written into the FIFO Status register FULL bit set Trailer FULL bit = 1 into the Trailer

 In this case there will be a data loss.

 2.4.
 Trigger Matching Mode